Free Guide

 You buy EUR/USD at 1.1000

-Price increases to 1.1050
+Price rises to 1.1050

-• The Euro became stronger
+• Euro strengthened

-• You would face a loss
+• You take a loss

 Is Forex Trading Risky?

-Yes, forex trading involves risk.
+Yes, forex trading carries significant risk.

-• High volatility (prices move quickly)
+• High volatility (fast price movement)

 • Leverage risk (small capital controls large positions)

-• Emotional decision-making
+• Emotional trading decisions

-• Lack of experience
+• Lack of experience and strategy

 Advantages and Disadvantages of Forex Trading